… I am really, really worried that the next comic will involve dragging Amazi-girl behind one or more motorcycle.

 That I respect, to bad the reason why she’s doing this is neither one of those things

 *cuts off the Limp Bizkit I was playing in anticipation for an ass-whooping*

 Jesus, this whole storyline is sad, in a good way.
 Amber so wants a fight, and Sal just won’t give her one.

 It’s sorta strange to see Sal use minced oaths like “dang”, when we know how foul-mouthed she can be (especially when playing Mario Kart).

-I fucking cuss like a goddamn sailor, bitch.
+I fucking cuss like a goddamn sailor, bongo.
 But even I say Dang and Crap from time to time.

 I think it’s like how she would talk if paraphrasing Joyce’s thoughts — using the words Joyce would use, not her own vocabulary.
 In other words, Sal’s saying that she thinks Amazi-Girl’s a kind of goody-two-shoes (super-)hero…